Nishant-cmd/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Browser version of sketchpad built using javascript
+Browser version of sketchpad built using javascript, To see demo: https://nishant-cmd.github.io/Etch-a-Sketch/